top of page

 New leaders for Forest Schools

-Eight trainees from Corby and around are learning to become Forest School leaders, funded through the Building the Links for Rockingham Forest Project.
-On this page we explain a bit about Forest School, and describe some of the experiences of the new leaders as they go through the 180 hours of their training.
+During the Building the Links for Rockingham Forest project, eight trainees trained to become Forest School leaders.
+On this page we explain a bit about Forest School, and describe some of the experiences of the new leaders as they went through the 180 hours of their training.

 By Sophie van den Bergh